nevinera/citadel/docs/minimal.md

 This program should be fast, but could otherwise be almost anything.
 For now we'll assume I'm writing it in C. It will be called 'citp', and its options are:

-- `auth`: The path to an authentication text file as described earlier.
+- `auth`: The path to an authentication directory as described earlier.
 - `log`: This is where to log warnings, errors, etc. STDERR by default.
 - `input-log`, `output-log`: Passing these causes citp to log the relevant stream into the supplied path.